atanushil/Score-Calculator/README.md

     - **Total Number of Questions:** Enter the total number of questions in the test.
     - **Number of Correct Answers:** Enter the number of correct answers.
     - **Marks per Correct Answer:** Enter the marks awarded for each correct answer (default is 1).
-    - **Penalty per 4 Wrong Answers:** Enter the penalty deducted for every 4 wrong answers (default is 1).
+    - **Penalty per Wrong Answer Count:** Enter the penalty deducted for each wrong answer count (default is 1).
-    - **Marks Deducted per Wrong Answer:** Enter the marks deducted for each wrong answer (default is 0).
+    - **Penalty for Number of Wrong Answers:** Enter the penalty deducted for the number of wrong answers (default is 0).
 3. Click the "Calculate Score" button to see the final score.

 ## Responsive Design